Most nights I end up spooning a little body into mine as he crawls into bed with me, and my husband bed hops to the couch.

 Then the kicking turns into seeking me out.

 He somehow finds his way to me, no matter how many times I move him or place him so he’s vertical instead of horizontal on the bed.
-It’s like he thinks of me as velcro and WE NEED TO BE CONSTANTLY TOUCHING.
+He’s suddenly made of velcro and WE NEED TO BE CONSTANTLY TOUCHING.

 Okay, I will place my hand on his leg, so he feels my presence, but isn’t breathing IN MY FACE.